Bananenpro/hbank-api/README.md

-  "sslCertPath": "", // Path to ssl cert file "sslKeyPath": "", // Path to ssl key file "domainName": "hbank", // Domain to use for cookies, name of totp, links in email "jwtSecret": "", // !!SET TO SOMETHING SECURE!!
+  "sslCertPath": "", // Path to ssl cert file "sslKeyPath": "", // Path to ssl key file "domainName": "hbank", // Domain to use for cookies, name of totp, links in email "baseURL": "https://hbank.example", // The URL the application is located at "jwtSecret": "", // !!SET TO SOMETHING SECURE!!
 Secret key to use for signing jwt tokens "captchaEnabled": false, // Enable CAPTCHA "captchaVerifyUrl": "", // URL to verify CAPTCHA response